-Using the LCD, ensure that OSD Menu is enabled, scroll down until the item OSD is displayed.
-LCD read "OSD: off" press and hold the OSD soft key on the built-in keypad.
-The LCD will read "OSD on" and press Menu key
+1. Using the LCD, ensure that OSD menu is enabled, scroll-down until the item OSD appears.
+The LCD shows "OSD: off".
+Press and hold the OSD soft key on the built-in keypad.
+The LCD now shows "OSD on" then press the menu key on the remote keypad.